pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       specified in the --namespace option, or otherwise the default namespace of the connection.
 Any host name in the WBEM URI will be ignored.

-      2. By specifying a class name with the characters ".?" as the keys in the INSTANCENAME argument.
+      2. By specifying a class name with wildcard for the keys in the INSTANCENAME argument, i.e. "CLASSNAME.?.
 The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
-The CIM namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+The namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

       The instances to be retrieved can be filtered by the --filter-query, --role, --result-role, --assoc-class, and --result-class options.